SQE Preparation

 General advice

-If you can, join a WhatsApp, or Facebook group or other way to get in touch with people going through the same thing as you.
+If you can, join a WhatsApp or Facebook group, or find another way to connect with others going through the same process.

 SQE1 taster lesson